LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

 5. Trigger the Order Status dialog by entering "What is my order status" or something else that will match our Order Status intent.

-6. Follow the prompt for an order number.
-Type `A001001` as your order number and press Enter.
+6. Following the prompt for an order number, type `A001001` as your order number, and press Enter.

 7. Verify that you are successfully receiving order information that is displayed with a user’s name, order status, and image.